ajaxray/bagisto-opengraph/README.md

 ## Usage

 Once the package is installed, you can set Social preview image in your Bagisto admin panel.
-Go to `Configuration > Design > Social Preview Image` and set the image.
+Go to `Configuration > Design > Social Preview Image` and set the image and other details.

 ![Social Preview Image](media/bagisto-opengraph.png)